-Games for Change, supported by the Stevens Initiative, is excited to launch Game Exchange — a virtual program for teens in the United States, Bahrain, Israel, and the United Arab Emirates.
-Teens from the four countries will join in creative dialogue and collaboration based on video games and game design.
-Over two years, the program will serve nearly 3,000 students and targets middle and high school-aged youth, with a commitment to reach underserved populations.
+Games for Change’s (G4C) Game Exchange is a virtual exchange program for teens in the United States, Bahrain, Israel, and the United Arab Emirates in which teens from the four countries join in creative dialogue and collaboration based on a shared interest in video games and game design.
+Students join with peers from other countries to form “game studios” and collaborate virtually to create games, facilitated by classroom teachers trained in G4C’s game design curriculum.
+Each year, participants submit game projects to the Game Exchange competition, with finalists and winners acknowledged at a culminating awards event.
+Over two years, the program will serve nearly 3,000 students, targeting middle and high school aged youth, with a commitment to reach underserved populations.

 Game Exchange is supported by the Stevens Initiative, which is sponsored by the U.S.Department of State, with funding provided by the U.S. Government, is administered by the Aspen Institute.
 The Stevens Initiative is also supported by the Bezos Family Foundation and the governments of Morocco and the United Arab Emirates.